AleixCas95/Game-Pillars/README.md

 #### Five general concepts of game pillars (Team based):
 ![](https://github.com/AleixCas95/Game-Pillars/blob/master/docs/concepts%20game%20pillars.png)

-Every professional game has his own game pillars, therefore we can not make a set of game pillars as standards but here you can find some example of a game pillars of well-known games:
+Every professional game has his own game pillars, therefore we can not make a set of game pillars as standards but here you can find some example of a game pillars from well-known games:

 ### Legend of Zelda: Breath of the Wild